 The Wet Season

-There are technically Hurricanes in the Caribbean from June to October, but they are very different compared to more Northern Hurricanes.
-Due to the higher water temperatures, this might cause higher winds and the occasional wind storm, which is considered a hurricane.
+While there are technically hurricanes in this part of the Caribbean from June to October, these are very different compared to the storms forming in the more northern islands.
+The area’s higher water temperatures cause higher winds and the occasional storm, though not necessarily a full-blown hurricane.